geo-mak/interconnect/SPECS.md

 ### Vector

-- **Definition**: A dynamically sized group of elements.
+- **Definition**: Variable-length sized group of elements.
-- **Representation**: `u32` length-prefixed sequence of values of the storage type.
+- **Representation**: The length and sequence of values of the storage type.
 - **Storage**:
-  - Inline: Metadata consists of the size and the pointer to the elements's region.
+  - Inline: Metadata consists of the length and a pointer to elements' data.
-  - Outline: Sequence of values of the storage type.
+  - Out-of-line: Sequence of values of the storage type.
 - **Syntax**: `[T]`, where `T` is the storage type.

 ### Array

-- **Definition**: A fixed-size group of elements.
+- **Definition**: A fixed-length group of elements.
 - **Representation**: Sequence of values of the storage type.
 - **Storage**: Inlined.
 - **Syntax**: `[T; N]`, where `T` is the storage type and `N` is the length.